What’s on the Radar for Digital Workplace Experiences in 2019

 Another challenge involves structural limitations.
 Depending on the reporting structure of your organization, Horton said, “digital transformation can be arduous.”
 Siloed customer data is also an ongoing struggle, she added, and “absolutely" leveraging existing data.
 “We live in a world that pipes data from every direction,” Horton said.
 “It has no limits.
 I think you would be hard pressed to find a company that is truly mining and utilizing all of its data points sufficiently.”

 Horton said she’s looking at social and voice search as high-impact technologies this year.
 Keeping her busy is the launch of Oklahoma State University’s new website and design system.
-“The new site is a complete overhaul of our primary web properties and is architected around a "customer first" mentality,” Horton said.
+“The new site is a complete overhaul of our primary web properties and is architected around a 'customer first' mentality,” Horton said.
 “The new design system will allow our web developers to create sites that are user-focused and in an agile fashion.”

 Related Article: Hyper-Relevant Experiences Are Only as Good as Your Data

-Note: Editor's Note: We caught up with Grissom late last year when he was still employed at Southwest Airlines.
-He has since taken a job as a customer success manager at Microsoft.